Aarhus Air Raid: Aftermath

 The Danish underground press estimated that 150–200 Gestapo members and some 30 Danes perished in the attack.
 An internal German report set their losses from the offices in the dormitories to 39, of whom 27 were SS officers employed in the Gestapo, including Eugen Schwitzgebel.
 The remaining twelve were from other departments of the German police, mostly office workers.
 Another 20 German casualties were reported from the Langelandsgade barracks, 18 being soldiers.
 Three prisoners from the Danish resistance were present for interrogation inside the dorms during the attack: Ruth Philipsen, the resistance leader Harald Sandbæk and a third prisoner.
 The third prisoner perished in the attack but Philipsen and Sandbæk managed to escape in the confusion.
-Philipsen got off relatively unscathed but Sandbæk was badly injured and had to receive medical treatment covertly whilst in hiding to recover from his wounds.
+Philipsen got off relatively unscathed but Sandbæk was badly injured and had to receive medical treatment covertly to recover from his wounds.
 Both of them reached the safety of Sweden soon thereafter.

 Though the bombing was precise, destroying Dorms 4 and 5 and doing considerable damage to the Langelandsgade barracks, several bombs missed.
-The university main building, which was being built at the time, was accidentally struck by a bomb that had somehow managed to skip down the halls of the building, killing about ten members of the construction crew and injuring the chief architect, C. F. Møller.
+The university main building, which was being built at the time, was accidentally struck by a bomb that had somehow managed to skip down the halls of the building, killing about ten builders and injuring the chief architect, C. F. Møller.
 Most of the Gestapo archives, including many of the files on the Danish resistance, were destroyed in the attack; the extent of the damage remains unknown, though it is clear that the loss of files and experienced personnel severely hampered the Gestapo's efficiency in Denmark.
 The Gestapo reinforced their numbers in Denmark after the attack, to the point where the number of agents was almost doubled.